blog · Jul 9, 2026

 Arjun Varma · maker of smolanalytics

-an analytics mcp server lets your editor talk to your analytics directly, so you can ask real product numbers from inside cursor or claude code without opening a dashboard. smolanalytics is an mcp server with 47 tools. you run smolanalytics connect cursor, and then you either ask questions ("how many signups last week") and get the real answer in your editor, or you tell the agent to instrument your app and it writes the track() calls for you. your own model runs the query, so the ai part is free.
+an analytics mcp server closes it, because it lets your editor talk to your analytics directly, so you can read your real product numbers from inside cursor or claude code without opening a dashboard. and you do not have to replace anything to do it: keep posthog, ga4, mixpanel or plausible where they are, and bring your history across in one call with migrate_from (a keyed pull from posthog or mixpanel over a date range you name, dry-run first, and the key is never stored; amplitude and umami arrive as an export file instead). there is no continuous sync from any vendor, so do not let anyone tell you otherwise. smolanalytics is an mcp server with 97 tools. you run npx smolanalytics connect cursor, and then you either ask questions ("how many signups last week") and get the real answer in your editor, or you tell the agent to instrument your app and it writes the track() calls for you. your own model runs the query, so the ai part is free.

 what is an analytics mcp server?